MagaliDrumare/Innovation-Blockchain-and-AI-/README.md

 -Each block has a proof of work.
 A block is valid if he has a proof of work.
 -Each Leadger is passed into a SHA256 and produce a hash -Computational problem : for example to find what can be the input of the hash function if the 30 or 60 first bits = 0 ?
 -The first miner (computing power) to find the solution (the proof of work) validate its block and add it to the blockchain.
 One block is generated every 10 minutes.
 -The previous hash is transmitted to the next block.
--Its impossible to change a past transaction without changing all the following hash generated and re-doing all the computaional work to validate the hash.
+-Its impossible to change a past transaction without changing all the following hash generated and re-doing all the computational work to validate the hash.
 ```

 # Blockchain and AI